limbas/limbas/README.md

 About Limbas
 ============

-Limbas is a database framework for creating database-driven business applications.
+Limbas is a low-code database framework for creating database-driven business applications.
-As a graphical database frontend, it enables the efficient processing of data stocks and the flexible development of comfortable database applications.
+As a graphical database front-end, it enables the efficient processing of data stocks and the flexible development of comfortable database applications with hardly any programming knowledge.
 LIMBAS is brought to you by the LIMBAS team at LIMBAS GmbH.

 Supported databases
 -------------------